sareena-rahim/leetcode-python/README.md

 # LeetCode Solutions

-This repository contains my solutions to various LeetCode problems as I practice coding and prepare for technical interviews.
+This repository contains my solutions to various LeetCode problems.It serves as a personal learning log, showcasing my approach to solving each problem.

 ## 📚 Problems Solved